 - Students must place into College Composition I with Corequisite or College Composition I based on Accuplacer scores before registering for any AHLT or MEDA courses. - A grade of "C" or better is required in all AHLT, MEDA and BIOL106M/107M courses to continue in the program.
-Students may retake a course once if the minimum grade is not earned. - All MEDA, AHLT and BIOL106M/107M courses must be taken within three years of Practicum. - Students will be required to repeat a course if they do not demonstrate sufficient maturity to conduct themselves in a professional manner in the performance of clinical procedures. - Students must demonstrate the emotional intelligence to exhibit empathy and compassion, to maintain productive relationships in the classroom and clinical settings and to integrate direction, instruction and constructive criticism into behavior.

-- Criminal background checks and drug screenings are required of all students prior to practicum placement.
+Students may retake a course once if the minimum grade is not earned. - All MEDA courses must be taken within three years of practicum. - Students will be required to repeat a course if they do not demonstrate sufficient maturity to conduct themselves in a professional manner in the performance of clinical procedures. - Students must demonstrate the emotional intelligence to exhibit empathy and compassion, to maintain productive relationships in the classroom and clinical settings and to integrate direction, instruction and constructive criticism into behavior. - · Criminal background checks and drug screenings are required of all students prior to clinical courses and practicum placement.
 No students will be exempt from either process.
 Any student found to be chemically impaired at any time will be dismissed from the program.
-National certification boards, practicum sites and/or medical facilities may restrict candidates from the certification or practicum, if involved in civil or criminal legal proceedings. - Students must possess and maintain both personal health insurance and professional liability insurance while enrolled in MEDA125M, MEDA218M, and MEDA223M.
-This professional liability insurance coverage is purchased through MCC's Bursar's office. - Students who place into MATH090M based on the Accuplacer Test must successfully complete MATH090M and successfully pass a basic mathematics test prior to registration for AHLT123M or MEDA125M. - Students enrolled in MEDA125M Clinical Lab Procedures I, must purchase required scrubs, shoes, stethoscope, blood pressure cuff and watch.
+National certification boards, practicum sites and/or medical facilities may restrict candidates from the certification or practicum, if involved in civil or criminal legal proceedings.

+- Students must possess and maintain both personal health insurance and professional liability insurance while enrolled in MEDA125M, MEDA218M, and MEDA223M.
+This professional liability insurance coverage is purchased through MCC's Bursar's office. - Students enrolled in MEDA125M Clinical Lab Procedures I, must purchase required scrubs, shoes, stethoscope, blood pressure cuff and watch.
 (Consult faculty for more information). - Students must enroll in MEDA218M immediately following MEDA125M or the student may be required to repeat MEDA125M.
-MEDA223M must immediately follow MEDA218M. - · Students may need to travel up to 45 minutes for practicum
+MEDA223M must immediately follow MEDA218M. - Students may need to travel up to 45 minutes for practicum